inkVerb/VIP/101-shell/Lesson-02.md

 # The Take

 - gedit can open multiple files from the terminal
+- Sometimes, programmers create a Shell script or any file by copying and pasting the entire contents of the file from a webpage
 - `#!` is read "shebang"
 - `#!/bin/sh` on line 1 of a file makes it a Shell script
 - "Running" a command in the terminal may also be called "executing" the command
 - Shell scripts can't be run unless they are made "executable", usually with: `chmod ug+x SHELL-SCRIPT-FILE`
 - `sed` commands can work inside a Shell script just as in a terminal
+- A command is followed by "arguments", which are separated by spaces
 - `$1`, `$2`, and `$3`, etc, are "arguments" that replace parts of a Shell script

 ___